 Exhibit Number Description of Document 10.22(1) Sublicense Agreement by and between the Registrant and AmpliPhi Biosciences Corporation, dated June 27, 2012.
 10.23(1) Amended and Restated Manufacturing Services Agreement by and between the Registrant and Lonza Houston, Inc., dated August 26, 2013.
-10.24+(1) Letter Agreement by and between the Registrant and Michael Narachi, dated October 16, 2013.
+10.24+ Letter Agreement by and between the Registrant and Michael Narachi, dated October 16, 2013.
 23.1 Consent of Ernst & Young LLP, an Independent Registered Public Accounting Firm.
-23.2 Consent of Cooley LLP.
+23.2† Consent of Cooley LLP.
 Reference is made to Exhibit 5.1.
 24.1(1) Power of Attorney.
+Reference is made to the signature page hereto. † To be filed by amendment.